What Bonuses and Additional Wages Do Trucking Companies Pay?

 - Job Security

 Trucking companies are always on the lookout for reliable drivers.
-If you have a CDL and a clean driving record, a job with great benefits is out there waiting for you.
+As long as you have a CDL and a clean driving record, a job with great benefits is out there waiting for you.
 An unfortunate reality of the market is that sometimes people lose work and can’t immediately find a new job.
 Having a Class A CDL is your own personal insurance policy.

 And no matter where you move throughout the country, you should have a wide variety of employment opportunities.
 There will always be goods and packages that need to be delivered across the states, and there will always be a need for drivers to move them.